jmccarrell/public-notes/software-architecture-video-notes.md

 #### Create Domain-specific Architectures

-- generic architectures -- aka *infinity architectures* -- are difficult to change because they are too broad adn take into account scenarios that are not actually used.
+- generic architectures -- aka *infinity architectures* -- are difficult to change because they are too broad and take into account scenarios that are not actually used.
 - the mitigation technique is: limit the scope of the architecture by taking into account drivers, requirements, business direction and industry trends.
 - Combine these 4 concerns:
     - business requirements
     - business goals